- Search The Registry

 With this addition, the African Methodist Episcopal Church was named Tanner Chapel African Methodist Episcopal Church in honor of Bishop Benjamin T. Tanner.
 Years later, the Sarah E. Tanner Women's Missionary Society was established and named in honor of Bishop Tanner's wife.
 After this, the land at Second Street and Jefferson was sold, and the present Eighth Street and Jefferson site (shown) was purchased.
 The Reverend A. H. Hamilton, the Tanner Chapel pastor from 1926-1932, served as the inspiration for building the new church.
 The Tanner Chapel was completed in 1929.

-The Reverend John L. Shaw led Tanner Chapel in its Centennial Anniversary Celebration in November 1987.
-Currently, Tanner Chapel continues to serve the community through Christian living, quality family life, economic development, responsible citizenship, civic action, and social welfare.
+The Reverend John L. Shaw led Tanner Chapel's Centennial Anniversary Celebration in November 1987.
+Currently, Tanner Chapel serves the community through Christian living, quality family life, economic development, responsible citizenship, civic action, and social welfare.
 Under the guidance of the Reverend Dr. Benjamin N. Thomas, Sr., Tanner Chapel encourages an outreach ministry of Christian care beyond its walls, especially to the physically challenged, the aged and sick, needy children, families, and the homeless.

 Encyclopedia of African American Culture and History